moderndatacompany/dataos.info/docs/resources/stacks/bento/bento_on_dataos.md

 # Bento on DataOS

-When dealing with never-ending streams of data within DataOS - for e.g. IoT, real-time stock trades, server logs, and event data - the Service resource is the answer to your prayers.
-But let's face it, stream data can be a tough nut to crack, and that's where Bento comes in as your trusty sidekick.
-It's the perfect stack to help you process your stream data quickly and efficiently without breaking a sweat.
+When managing continuous data streams in DataOS — such as IoT data, real-time stock trades, server logs, and event data — the Service resource provides a scalable solution for building robust pipelines.

-With Bento Service, you can enjoy the best of both worlds: the inherent benefits of the Service resource, which effortlessly enables you to create scalable and robust pipelines enriched with features such as built-in orchestration, cataloging, and governance capabilities, while the Bento stack takes care of all the heavy lifting when it comes to your stream data.
+The Bento stack enhances this by simplifying stream data processing with efficient and reliable handling.
+By combining Bento with the Service resource, users gain access to features such as built-in orchestration, cataloging, and governance capabilities.
+This integration enables the creation of scalable pipelines that manage complex data flows effectively.

-And the best part?
-You can do it all with ease thanks to YAML declarative programming, which lets you focus on what really matters - processing your data and getting those precious insights - rather than worrying about the nitty-gritty details of how to fit the pieces of the puzzle together.
+Bento utilizes YAML declarative programming, allowing users to define pipeline logic clearly and concisely.
+This approach streamlines configuration, enabling users to focus on data processing and insights rather than implementation complexities.

 ## Prerequisites